 This was the first time we’d gotten hands-on with the new Fender Newporter Player, and after having heard so much about it prior to the review, we’re glad we got the chance.
 This guitar was a lot of fun and will definitely have a lot of people rethinking how they look at acoustics.

 It was well prepped for delivery, with a lot of securing material in the box, but sadly no case or gig bag.

 The Newporter we received to test was fantastic to look at.
-We had the natural finish, which came with a solid spruce top and mahogany back and sides, finished off with an unusual, but nonetheless beautiful caramel pickguard, which gave it a 70s vintage aesthetic.
+We had the natural finish, which came with a classic combination of a solid spruce top and mahogany back and sides (solid wood choices), finished off with an unusual but nonetheless beautiful caramel pickguard, which gave it a 70s vintage aesthetic.

-The body itself was quite shallow, which did affect the volume and projection somewhat.
-Tonally, it was nicely balanced overall, and had a surprisingly big low end to compliment the prominent highs.
+The body itself was quite shallow for an acoustic guitar, which did affect the volume and projection that the guitar delivered somewhat.
+Tonally, it was nicely balanced overall and had a surprisingly big low end to compliment the prominent highs.
 Sounds were punchy, and it had no issue cutting through a mix.

-If you prefer to play plugged in, like us you’ll appreciate the fishman pickup and preamp, which had easy to operate EQ, and even a built in tuner.
+If you prefer to play plugged in, like us, you’ll appreciate the Fishman pickup and preamp, which had an easy-to-operate EQ, and even a built-in tuner.